gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/nvidia_optimus.md

     automated approaches.
 -   Using both (use NVIDIA GPU when needed and keep it powered off to save power):
     -   [#Using PRIME render offload](#Using_PRIME_render_offload "wikilink") - official method supported by NVIDIA.
+    -   [#Using switcheroo-control](#Using_switcheroo-control "wikilink") - Similar to PRIME render offload, but has desktop environment integration, and also works with AMD and Intel GPUs.
+Allows applications to specify if they prefer the dedicated GPU in their [desktop entry](desktop_entry "wikilink") file, and lets you manually run any application on the dedicated GPU from the right-click menu.
     -   [#Using optimus-manager](#Using_optimus-manager "wikilink") - switches graphics with a single command (logout and login required to take effect).
 Also supports hybrid mode with PRIME render offload.
 It achieves maximum performance out of NVIDIA GPU and switches it off if not in use.
 Since the 1.4 release AMD+NVIDIA combination is